 Q82.8 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-10-CM officially replaces ICD-9-CM on October 1, 2014, therefore, Q82.8 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, Q82.8 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A congenital or acquired disorder affecting the elastic fibers of the skin.
 It is characterized by loss of elasticity resulting in loosening and folding of the skin.